-It's important to harvest when the plants are young and the swollen stem bases are between golf- and tennis ball-size.
-If you leave them too long they lose their taste and tenderness.
+Harvest kohl rabi when young, between golf ball and tennis ball size.
+If you leave them too long they lose their flavour and tenderness.

-Plants can be harvested until mid-December, and the leaves can also be eaten.
+With repeated sowings, plants can be harvested from May through to November, and the leaves can also be eaten.

 Green varieties, sown from mid-spring, are ready in summer, while hardier purple varieties, sown in summer, provide autumn crops.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.